omise/omise-python/README.md

 * Python 3.10
 * Python 3.11

-Any versions not listed here _may_ work but they are not automatically tested.
+Versions not listed here _may_ work but they are not automatically tested.

 ## Usage

-Please refer to examples in our [API documentation](https://www.omise.co/docs).
+Please refer to examples in our [API documentation](https://docs.opn.ooo/).
 For basic usage, you can use the package in your application by importing `omise` and setting the secret key:

 ```python